Manisha3010/8-bit-Karatsuba-Multiplier/README.md

 2. Add Verilog Source Files
   In the Vivado Flow Navigator, under Project Manager, click "Add Sources".
-  Select "Add Sources", select "Add or Create Design Sources", and add - [karatsuba_mult_8.v](karatsuba_mult_8.v) from the repository root.
+  Select "Add Sources", select "Add or Create Design Sources", and add - [karatsuba_mult.v](karatsuba_mult.v) from the repository root.
   Click OK, then Finish, and the file will be added to the project.

 3. Add Testbench Files